samjones00/docs/docs/_documentation/web-new.md

     $ dotnet tool update -g x

-All features from the cross-platform `x` .NET Core tool are also available from the [.NET Core Windows Desktop app](/netcore-windows-desktop) tool:
+All features from the cross-platform `x` dotnet tool are also available from the [.NET Core Windows Desktop app](/netcore-windows-desktop) tool:

     $ dotnet tool install --global app

-If you have **.NET Core 2.1 LTS** installed use the `web` dotnet tool instead:
+If you only have **.NET Core 2.1 LTS** installed use the `web` dotnet tool instead:

     $ dotnet tool install --global web